cguo9/regional-recipes/README.md

 <br/>

 # Disclaimer
-This hack was built in 24 hours so it is simply a functionaly prototype that consists of recipes for only three countries: Austrailia, Korea and Spain.
+This hack was built in 24 hours so it is simply a functional prototype that consists of recipes for only three countries: Austrailia, Korea and Spain.
 Also, to access the Recipe Match Form properly, please run the website on your local machine by cloning the github repository as github pages is enforcing HTTPS due to security issues.